THE MIDNIGHT AFTER

 (Na Yeh Ling San, Ngo Joa Seung Liu Wong Gok Hoi Wong Dai Bou Dik Hung Van)

 The Midnight After falls into the genre of Last People on Earth films such as Five (1951), Day the World Ended (1955), The World, The Flesh and the Devil (1958), Last Woman on Earth (1960) and The Last Man on Earth (1964).
 The Midnight After draws in particular from The Quiet Earth (1985), a drama about the last people who are attempting to deal with an enigmatic catastrophe, the nature of which is never clear to us.
-We have seen several variants on this in recent years with the likes of Vanishing on 7th Street (2010) and the fascinating South Korean The End of the Animal (2010).
+We have seen several variants on this in recent years with the likes of Vanishing on 7th Street (2010), the fascinating South Korean The End of the Animal (2010) and Bokeh (2017).

 The Midnight After seems to be following the standard path of these Last People on Earth dramas the puzzling over the disappearance of the rest of the populace, the freedom and luxury of being able to do anything, the loneliness and despair.
 Then however, the film starts to get strange.
 This begins with the characters picking up strange white noise on their phones that is deciphered as Morse code transmissions that are revealed to be, of all things, lyrics from David Bowies Space Oddity (1969).
 (One of the more stranger images of the film gets to be when HK pop star Jan Curious playing the nerd of the group stands up to do a karaoke rendition of the song).
 Other increasingly bizarre things happen Wong You-nam walks Janice Man home but both of them end up with two completely different memories of what happened, while later he keeps having visions of her as something otherworldly with her hair flowing up as though blown by a wind; the appearances of the strange figure in a black hazmat suit who is later revealed to be a Japanese man who claims he has come to rescue them; Wong You-nam receiving a phone call from his girlfriend that tells them that it is now five years in the future, that his mother is dead and all of Hong Kong has been evacuated after their disappearance.
 These set up a fascinating mystery that leaves you intrigued to find out what is happening.